 The staff at Pollock House seemed to be genuinely enthusiastic about their job and the house.

 It was lovely to meet and speak with people who really care about you having a great experience on your visit, and I think they deserve a lot of praise for their work.

 Looking for more about Glasgow and Scotland?

 - Visit Finnich Glen, featured in the Outlander TV series

 - Try these 21 Free Thing to Do in Glasgow

 - Venture over and explore the hidden gems of Edinburgh.

-Disclaimer: I was provided complimentary access to Pollok House and the escape room in order to try out the experience, but as always, all opinions are my own.
+If you liked it, pin it!Disclaimer: I was provided complimentary access to Pollok House and the escape room in order to try out the experience, but as always, all opinions are my own.

 18 thoughts on “Visiting Pollok House, Glasgow: A Historic Estate Worth Visiting”

 I have never been to an escape room but If I were to try one I think this one would be the right one for me.
 I have a few friends that live in Glasgow and I will have to let them know about this and see if next time I am in town for a visit we can plan a trip here.
 I love when the staff of a place really enjoys their job it makes the experience so much better.